mohsinkaleem/useful-chrome-extensions/tab-manager/README.md

 5. **Auto-Group**: New tabs matching configured rules will be automatically grouped
 6. **Hibernate**: Click "Hibernate Inactive Tabs" to free up memory
 7. **Media**: Playing tabs appear in the Media section with quick controls
+8. **Resource Monitor**: Click "View Details →" on the resource overview to open the detailed monitoring page with top consumers and actions

 ## Customization